YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Style Guide.md

 - It is useful to have this document for yourself, it is your call if inclued in public documenation
 - If others are collaborating or maintaining the Tool/App this is something useful for everyone
 - Good to have this setup at the begining of the project
+- This page is linked from the About pagee.
+Leaving it in the navigation so it is up front when first using this template.
+Whend Tool/App/Doc done this mighht be removed from the yml file

 ---